dukeify/baron/README.md

 ## What is baron?
 `baron` is a highly streamlined, cross-platform, reverse engineering framework for JNI modules and JVMTI agents.
 It automates the process of discovering the API of a [blackbox module](https://en.wikipedia.org/wiki/Black_box) by probing it through the JNI.
-In doing so, `baron` can compile the complete set of Java classes, class properties, JNI native methods, and many other properties, required by a given module.
+In doing so, `baron` can discover the complete set of Java classes, class properties, JNI native methods, and many other properties, required by a given module.

 Once the module's API has been discovered, the user is free to implement any required Java class functionality in